-Mature male biomass was estimated to be at an historic low in 1982 following a sharp decline from the peak biomass in 1977.
-The MMB then exhibited an increase from a low in 1997 to a peak in 2010, before showing minor declines and increases close to the $B{MSY\,proxy}$.
-The stock is currently estimated to be on a downward trend.
-Estimated recruitment was weak during the late 1970s and high during the early 1980s, with a slight downward trend from 1983 to 1993.
-Estimated recruitment has generally been variable, with a slight decrease in the last several years.
+Estimated mature male biomass was at an historic low in 1982 following a sharp decline from the peak biomass in 1977.
+MMB increased from a low in 1997 to a peak in 2010, after which it fluctuated about the $B{MSY \text{ proxy}}$.
+Estimated MMB is currently near the low in 1982.
+Estimated recruitment has generally been variable and the most recent recruitment estimate is one of the largest since the late 1970s, but will not be corroborated until it enters the fishery in several years.